learn-co-curriculum/skills-fswd-2.0-html-valid-documents-lab/README.md

 # Writing Valid HTML Documents Lab

-To build our own websites, we'll need to start with creating a simple HTML file.
+To build our own websites, we'll need to start with creating a basic HTML file.
 In this lab we’re going to get used to writing HTML documents from scratch.

 ## Objective